Operation Eagle Fury

-The aim of the operation was to corner Taliban fighters and leaders in the Bahgran Valley, located in Helmand Province, in the mountains of south-east Afghanistan.
+The aim of the operation was to corner Taliban fighters and leaders in the Baghran Valley, located in Helmand Province, in the mountains of south-east Afghanistan.
 The battle took place in the village of Lejay for 43 consecutive hours.
 This continues to be the longest solely Special Forces battle to take place during the Afghanistan war.

 As part of this operation, in mid-February 2003, the 82nd conducted the first airdrop of fuel to support Operation Enduring Freedom.

 They dropped 38,088 gallons of fuel, almost certainly the first combat fuel drop since the Vietnam War.